What is a Drug-Free Zone Enhancement?

 The good news is that a good defense attorney, at a minimum, can typically get the State to waive the enhancement.

-The drug-free zone enhancement applies, typically, to possession or distribution of drugs at or within 1,000 feet of a school or playground.
+The drug-free zone enhancement applies, typically, to the possession or distribution of drugs at or within 1,000 feet of a school or playground.
 See Tex.
 Health & Safety Code Ann. § 481.134 (West 2018).
 The enhancement can also apply to drug possession or distribution at or within a certain amount of feet to a public swimming pool, video arcade facility, youth center, or a school bus.
 See Tex.
 Health & Safety Code Ann. § 481.134 (West 2018).
 The enhancement covers all of the drug penalty groups and thus includes marijuana, marijuana concentrate, methamphetamine, cocaine, heroin, dangerous drugs, mushrooms, and MDMA.

 The bottom line